-New York - Major appliance retailers say they are experiencing a shortage of refrigerators - a result of U.S. manufacturers' not-so-seamless shift to new energy-efficient models as mandated by tougher federal standards.
+Major appliance retailers say they are experiencing a shortage of refrigerators — a result of U.S. manufacturers’ not-so-seamless shift to new energy-efficient models mandated by tougher federal standards.

-Among those finding inventory scarce is the MARTA buying group, whose member dealers 'can't get enough to meet demand,' reported executive director Warren Mann.
-Mann blames the problem on major appliance manufacturers for not stockpiling enough older models - as they usually do when transitioning to a new product line - on the assumption that the older units wouldn't sell after a certain point.
+Among those finding inventory scarce is the MARTA buying group, whose member dealers “can’t get enough to meet demand,” reported executive director Warren Mann.
+He blames major appliance manufacturers for not stockpiling enough older models — as they usually do when transitioning to a new product line — on the assumption that the older units wouldn’t sell after a certain point.

 Vendors, through their trade group, the Association of Home Appliance Manufacturers (AHAM), had worked closely with the Department of Energy to develop the new minimum efficiency standards, which went into effect on July 1.
 According to Gene Foley, director of AHAM’s major appliance and supplier divisions, the new standards require refrigerators to be an additional 30 percent more efficient than those sold just last year.
 This follows earlier mandates: refrigerators produced in 1999 consumed 46 percent less energy than 1980 models.

 Many vendors were ahead of the curve, introducing their new lines as early as last year.
 But in most cases the new lines required manufacturers to retool their plants and build new assembly lines, and even though many are up and running, shipments are not up to speed with demand, sources said.

 “Basically, everybody had to introduce a new line of refrigerators due to the energy laws, and there have been some start-up hiccups,” said Bill Trawick, executive director of the NATM buying group.
 “I don’t think these were major problems to the industry, and this is not uncommon when manufacturers change lines.”